Jakeable/Ralybot/commands.md

 |'cake | Gives the specified user a cake! |
 |'potato | Gives the specified user a potato. |
 |'youtube | Returns the first YouTube search result for the specified video. |
+|'wiki | Searches Wikipedia for a specified article, such as YouTube.